 Because the Martian warehouses both supply and receive goods from mining operations in the Belt, and thus with Earth, Kaufman’s access to their data has been a goldmine for Mags.
-His work allows him to travel freely to places where he can covertly meet with Mags, such as Below The Belt Strip Club.
-She often pays him for his information in illegal music recordings from the black market, and he is a secret fan of the Psycho 78s.
+His work allowed him to travel freely to places where he can covertly meet with Mags, such as Below The Belt Strip Club.
+She often paid him for his information in illegal music recordings from the black market, and he is a secret fan of the Psycho 78s.

 Dr. Plutonian & Tesla

 Plutonian is a pirate radio DJ with a Siamese cat named Tesla.
 Mags and Patches rescued them from an attack by the forces of the Musical Freedoms Act (MFA) in 2027, on the same day the smuggler and her cat first met.

 Following the destruction of his asteroid-based broadcasting station, Plutonian accepted Mags’ invitation to be the house DJ at Club Assteroid.
 He gave her a pendant containing a copy of the largest music archive ever created.
 She gave him a copy of the Psycho 78s album signed in her own blood.

 Mags and Plutonian share a fondness for shotguns and a hatred for the MFA.
 Patches and Tesla became friends easily, although Tesla is not up for the violent adventures Patches enjoys.